chhu0830/NCTU.108-1.program-security/README.md

 ...
 ```

-Accoring to the rest of the code, `v8` is an address.
 The code shows that it will find `69` from `l + v8` and start adding `seed` to each of the bytes until reaching `0`.
 We can find the original data by the debugger.